Longueil Sainte Marie – Team Sprint – May 28th, 2017

 At that point Floriane was dropping out so she helped put our bikes on the rack to allow us to go faster.
 There was truly not much room in transition.

 To note on a team event, the non-drafting distance is 35m.
 The refs were a tough group at this event.
-There was a penalty lap for any team that got a blue card and we saw some.
+There was a penalty lap for any team that got a blue card.

 The run was 3 loops around the lake (which gives you a concept of the size of the lake).
 Just for fun – 100m out of transition – there was a 30m stretch of sand to get through – 3x.
 It was like running in place.